nasa-jpl/autoRIFT/README.md

 * Input files include the master image (required), slave image (required), and the four outputs from running "testGeogrid.py"

 For modular use:
-* In Python environment, after importing ISCE "import isce", type "from components.contrib.geoAutorift.autorift.Autorift import Autorift" to import the "autorift" sub-module, and then type "obj = Autorift()" followed by "obj.configure()" to initialize the "autorift" object
+* In Python environment, type the following to import the "autorift" sub-module and initialize the "autorift" object

+       import isce
+       from components.contrib.geoAutorift.autorift.Autorift import Autorift
+       obj = Autorift()
+       obj.configure()

 * The "autorift" object has several inputs that have to be assigned (listed below; can also be obtained by referring to "testAutorift.py"):

        ------------------input------------------